Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 ### Virtual International Authority File (VIAF) Dataset

 This is the dataset downloaded from [here](http://viaf.org/viaf/data/).
 The unzipped file is 9,37 GB.

-In another notebook I simplified this file by getting the rows that only contained wikipedia pages.
-Because most authors have a wikipedia page.
-This way the file size decreased to ~ 235MB.
+When I observed the VIAF dataset, I realised that a single author had dosens of rows and I only needed a single row containing the authors' VIAF webpage link.
+So lets simplify the csv file by only keeping the rows that has a VIAF link.
+Decreased the file size from ~ 9 GB to ~ 235 MB.

 ```python